Supporting info (6) – what is right and wrong in the online world ?

 There are things we consider bad in the “real world”, murder, genocide, kidnapping, enforced incarceration, slavery, rape, paedophilia, theft – but if these things happen in a “virtual world”, between consenting adults – are they still bad?
 The vast majority of people would not think that an actor, playing the part of Hitler in a play or film, was a bad person.
 The film may show scenes of brutality but people understand it is a drama, it shows bad things that we all may look and learn about our darker nature as well as being entertained.
 Dramatic reconstruction of acts of cruelty is central to building a story and ensuring a strong emotional effect.
 Children have to be taught it is not real and even some adults confuse the actor with the character he or she portrays.
 As humans we take pleasure from the suffering of others and this must have some deep primal function as it is endemic from slap-stick comedy to young animals torturing each other in cartoons.
 If we see an old person hobbling along with his walking stick towards a banana skin he cannot see, our reaction to this can be entirely governed by the music.
 If the music is light and comical, then we anticipate humour and will laugh when he falls.
 If the music is dramatic and if it is intercut with scenes of anxious relatives rushing to save him, we feel anxiety and empathy.
 These kinds of feelings over what is essential the same situation seem to be universal for people so are likely to be biologically based no matter what cultural expression they take.
 We are on safe ground then to say that the dramatic representation of cruelty and all forms of misfortune are functional and necessary to some extent and their entertainment factor reinforces this function.

 In a paragraph above I use the phrase “cross the line”.
 It is a concept that is widely understood in western culture and can be very easily explained to those who come across it the first time.
 One side of the line is ok, the other side is not.
 There may be “grey areas”, the line may be redefined if new factors emerge but the principle is very simple.
 Some things are just not ok.
 I will use this term as it is so widely understood and also because it implies an act of “line drawing”.
 Line drawing may be based on two main areas, from actual laws and unwritten codes of conduct, both of which can vary from locality to locality.
 Some things have been illegal for centuries (murder, rape, kidnapping), some are relatively recent, (racial intolerance, health and safety); unwritten codes of conduct can be similarly very old (being physically too close to someone) or recent, (“political correctness”).
 Both kinds of “line crossing” are harder to manage on line where anonymity is easier.
 Eventually we will require heavily encrypted and secure core identities for online voting, financial stability and a real basis for meaningful online trust because the real world and the online world will continue to merge.
-This has been much in the news recently (and is also dealt with in another article here .)
-For this article I want to now draw some lines.
+This has been much in the news recently.
+I want to try and draw some lines.

 Is it ok for a man to rape a woman in the real world? – no.